sst/guide/_chapters/signup-with-aws-cognito.md

 layout: post
 title: Signup with AWS Cognito
 date: 2017-01-21 00:00:00
-description: Tutorial on how to signup a user to the AWS Cognito User Pool using the AWS JS SDK in your React.js app.
+description: To implement a signup form in our React.js app using Amazon Cognito we are going to use the amazon-cognito-identity-js NPM package.
+We are going to call the signUp method to sign a user up and call the confirmRegistration method with the confirmation cade to complete the process.
 code: frontend
 comments_id: 46
 ---